-China is one of the most visited countries in the world and it is on everybody’s bucket list.
+China is one of the world’s most visited countries and is on everybody’s bucket list.
 It is the world’s most populous country, and there is no doubt that a country as huge as China would have a rich history and hold numerous tourist attractions.
-China has many cities that tourists just love to visit more than once.
-Chengdu is one of these cities.
-It is the capital of Sichuan Province and one of the oldest cities that hold centuries of the history of China.
-Here we will explore the city’s history and top things to do in Chengdu.
+China has many cities that tourists just love to visit more than once, and Chengdu is one of these cities.
+It is the capital of Sichuan Province and one of the oldest cities that hold centuries of Chinese history.
+Here, we will explore the city’s history and the top things to do in Chengdu.

 History of Chengdu, China

-There are traces that date back to people living in Chengdu as far back as 4,500 years ago, but our first understanding of the city’s history begins around 2,300 years ago.
-One thing that is fascinating about Chengdu’s history is the fact that its location has remained unchanged for 3,000 years.
-It is known that a Chinese city’s name was changed under each ruling dynasty.
+Some traces date back to people living in Chengdu as far back as 4,500 years ago, but our first understanding of the city’s history begins around 2,300 years ago.
+One fascinating thing about Chengdu’s history is that its location has remained unchanged for 3,000 years.
+It is known that every Chinese city’s name was changed under each ruling dynasty.
 Chengdu, however, preserved its name for 2,300 years.

 During the Qin dynasty (221–207 BC), people who lived on the banks of the Min River were affected heavily by the annual flooding.
-The governor Li Bing at that time took control of that issue and built the well-known Dujiangyan Irrigation System.
-This irrigation system would later be considered the honor of Sichuan and provide water resources for more than 50 cities in the province.
+Governor Li Bing at that time took control of that issue and built the well-known Dujiangyan Irrigation System.
+This irrigation system would later be considered the honour of Sichuan and provide water resources for more than 50 cities in the province.

-During the Han dynasty (206 BC – 220 AD), Chengdu was famous for being a commercial city.
+During the Han dynasty (206 BC – 220 AD), Chengdu was famous as a commercial city.
 It was widely known for its Shu Brocade and teas, as it is known for being the birthplace of the tea culture.
-The Shu Brocade industry flourished in the city and an officer was appointed by the government to handle the industry in the city.
-The city was later named Jin Guan city.
-Jin Guan was the name of the officer and Jin is ‘brocade’ in Chinese, so it earned the nickname Jin City.
+The Shu Brocade industry flourished in the city, and the government appointed an officer to handle the industry in the city.
+The city was later named Jin Guan City.
+Jin Guan was the officer’s name, and Jin was ‘brocade’ in Chinese, earning the nickname Jin City.

-Chengdu was leading the list of the most prosperous cities in China during the Song dynasty (960–1279 AD).
-The economy was thriving and there were specialized markets for silkworms, herbs and medicine, flowers, and much more.
-It was at this time that the earliest paper currency was issued in Chengdu during the Northern Song dynasty (960–1127 AD).
+Chengdu led the list of the most prosperous cities in China during the Song dynasty (960–1279 AD).
+The economy was thriving, and there were specialised markets for silkworms, herbs and medicine, flowers, and much more.
+At this time, the earliest paper currency was issued in Chengdu during the Northern Song dynasty (960–1127 AD).

 Top Things to Do in Chengdu